 Section 1.03.01.
 Official Joint Jurisdictional Zoning Map.

 The unincorporated portions of the Area of Joint Zoning Authority is hereby divided into zones, or districts, as shown on the Official Joint Jurisdictional Zoning Map which, together with all explanatory matter thereon, is hereby adopted by reference and declared to be a part of this ordinance.
-The Official Joint Jurisdictional Zoning Map shall be identified by the signatures of the Chairperson of the Board of County Commissioners, attested by the County Auditor, and the Mayor of the City of Brookings, attested by the City Finance Officer, bearing the seals of Brookings County and the City of Brookings under the following words: “This is to certify that this is the Official Joint Jurisdictional Zoning Map referred to in Chapter 1.03 of Ordinance Number XX of Brookings County, State of South Dakota,” and Ordinance XX of the City of Brookings together with the date of the adoption of these Ordinances.
-The Official Joint Jurisdictional Zoning Map shall be on file at the office of the County Auditor and the office of the City Engineer.
+The Official Joint Jurisdictional Zoning Map shall be identified by the following words: “This is to certify that this is the Official Joint Jurisdictional Zoning Map referred to in Chapter 1.03 of Ordinance Number XX of Brookings County, State of South Dakota, as amended.” and Ordinance XX of the City of Brookings together with the date of the adoption of these Ordinances and subsequent amendments.
+The Official Joint Jurisdictional Zoning Map shall be on file at the office of the County Development Office and the office of the Community Development Director.

-Regardless of the existence of purported copies of the Official Joint Jurisdictional Zoning Map which may from time to time be made or published, the Official Joint Jurisdictional Zoning Map, located in the office of the County Auditor, shall be the final authority as to the current zoning status of land and water areas, buildings, and other structures in the Area of Joint Zoning Authority.
+Regardless of the existence of purported copies of the Official Joint Jurisdictional Zoning Map which may from time to time be made or published, the Official Joint Jurisdictional Zoning Map, located in the office of the County Development Office, shall be the final authority as to the current zoning status of land and water areas, buildings, and other structures in the Area of Joint Zoning Authority.